George French Water Reclamation Facility (WRF)

 Reclaimed Water Operation

 The majority of all wastewater returned to our wastewater reclamation facility is treated and sent back out for beneficial reuse.
 Most of this reclaimed water is reused for landscape irrigation with a significant amount being used each day for in-plant operations.
 The DWU reclaimed water operation began in 1985, making it one of the most mature operations in Florida.
-To view the 2017 Reclaimed Water Customer Annual Report click HERE
+To view the 2018 Reclaimed Water Customer Annual Report click HERE.
+To view the 2018 Reclaimed Water Annual DEP Report please click HERE.

 New Irrigation Schedule Reclaimed Water Customers